simplonco/training/README.md

 * [Challenges](https://github.com/simplonco/challenges) are TDD exercices validated by [Travis CI](https://travis-ci.org/) (cool for algorithms teaching), was imported from [exercism.io](http://exercism.io/)

+* [Security](https://github.com/simplonco/security-training) : lots of ressources to learn how to secure your websites and apps.

 ## Tools

 * [UNIX](https://github.com/simplonco/unix-training)